cdillon/setmore-appointments/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.2 =
+Fix bugs.
 Menu link option for the popup.